Skip to content

 ai_assist_pluginA right-side AI panel with a fake chat surface.

-git_pluginA left-side panel showing branch state and changed files.
+git_pluginA right-side panel showing branch state and changed files.

 minimap_pluginA right-edge mini-map of the document.